nicklutsko/nicklutsko.github.io/_posts/2016-09-04-Relative_Humidity.md

 <p>Clearly, we hope that this theory predicts a small change in relative humidity under a global warming scenario.
 Using typical values, Romps estimates that relative humidity would increase by 0.003 - 0.008 per degree warming at 300K $($at 1 bar$)$: if RH = 80% at 300K then at 301K it will be 80.3-80.8%.
 So this is encouraging for the theory.</p>

 <p>An intuitive way of thinking about this is that, assuming entrainment and detrainment are fixed, the relative humidity is just a function of temperature, so that there is an invariant temperature-RH curve.
 Increasing the surface temperature then "exposes" more of the high temperature part of this temperature-RH curve.
-Since the curve is relatively flat near 300K, relative humidity doesn't change much near the surface.
+Since the curve happens to be relatively flat near 300K, relative humidity doesn't change much near the surface.
 Similarly, the minimum relative humidity in the C just moves higher up in the atmosphere and its value will stay constant.</p>

 <h2>Entrainment and Detrainment Rates</h2>